nishantunderstand/CoPilot-HomeWork-Day1/README.md

 	Language : Java

-10.if num % 2 remainder is 0, then even
+10. if num % 2 remainder is 0, then even

 	else oddd
 	use Seperation of Concern while writting the codebase